 What Is a Cosigner?

 Applying for financial aid typically begins with the Free Application for Federal Student Aid (FAFSA®) and Direct Subsidized and Unsubsidized federal loans, which don’t need a cosigner.
-If you’re unable to get a student loan yourself, a cosigner—often a parent or close family friend or relative—may be able to help secure funding, and often at a more reasonable interest rate than you’d be able to get on your own.
+If you’re unable to get a student loan yourself, a cosigner — often a parent or close family friend or relative — may be able to help secure funding.

 Cosigners may decide that these risks are worth taking on to help a child or family member get through college, but cosigning can also cause stress and affect the cosigner’s credit since the loan shows up on the cosigner’s credit report .
 On the plus side, having a cosigner could be beneficial to the student by helping them build a credit history.